Kindred: The Embraced: Synopsis

 The series initially focused on San Francisco Police Detective Frank Kohanek (C. Thomas Howell) who discovers his city is home to numerous vampires while investigating alleged mobster Julian Luna (Mark Frankel).
 Julian is not really a mobster, as Frank thinks; in fact, he is the Prince of the city, the ruler of five groups of vampires in the city, collectively called "the Kindred".
 Frank had been romantically involved with Julian's former lover, Alexandra.
-Before Alexandra dies as punishment for breaking the "Masquerade" she asks Julian to protect Frank as a special favor to her, which he does.
+Before Alexandra dies as punishment for breaking the "Masquerade," she asks Julian to protect Frank as a special favor to her, which he does.
 The two form an odd sort of friendship as the series progresses.
 Julian provides Frank with insights and information regarding the vampire community as related to crimes he is investigating.
 Frank is able to act discreetly on Julian's behalf if needed.
 Further, Frank is shown to be somewhat resistant to a vampire's powers due to his past physical intimacy with a vampire.

 Julian, in his role as Prince, is shown to be the only force that can stop the clans from breaking the uneasy truce that keeps them from fighting with each other.
 The vampires survive thanks to the "Masquerade", disguising themselves as humans, and Julian strictly enforces the laws that govern them to protect their anonymity.
 Any vampires who break those rules find their lives ended.
 Vampires are shown to slip into human society rather easily, holding a variety of jobs.
 The senior vampires who compose the conclave of San Francisco are depicted as wealthy heads of industry and business leaders.

 Julian struggles with his romantic feelings for human reporter Caitlin Byrne (Kelly Rutherford).
-Further, Julian is assisted by and finds comfort in his trusted friend, Daedalus, who is the senior vampire for one of the five clans.
+Further, Julian is assisted by and finds comfort in his trusted friend, Daedalus (Jeff Kober), who is the senior vampire for one of the five clans.